inasafe/inasafe/docs/reporting-standards.md

-The notes and assumptions should be sorted in the following order: information regarding exposure (e.g. total population or total number of buildings in area, evacuation thresholds, damage thresholds), information regarding hazard, source of minimum needs or other data (if applicable), assumptions made in the analysis (e.g information on how 'no data' was handled) and information about what the report presents (e.g. what is done with rows or columns of zeros, rounding rules).
+The notes and assumptions should be sorted in the following order: information regarding exposure (e.g. total population or total number of buildings in area, evacuation thresholds, damage thresholds), information regarding hazard, source of minimum needs or other data (if applicable), information regarding the impact function, assumptions made in the analysis (e.g information on how 'no data' was handled) and information about what the report presents (e.g. what is done with rows or columns of zeros, rounding rules).

 ### Examples